Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Fermi-LAT data analysis

-To analyse the extended emission from PSR J0622+3749, we chose a ROI of \(10^\circ\) and used a bin size of \(0.1^\circ \times 0.1^\circ\) in instrument coordinates.
-Following \cite{PhysRevLett.126.241103}, we chose photons within the energy range of 15 GeV to 500 GeV to perform binned likelihood analysis with 2 bins per decade in logarithmic energy.
-We have shown the upper limits in figure \ref{Wholesed} for the bins with TS $< 10$.
+To analyse the extended emission from PSR J0622+3749, we chose an RoI \(10^\circ\) and used a bin size of \(0.1^\circ \times 0.1^\circ\) in instrument coordinates.
+Following \cite{PhysRevLett.126.241103}, photons in the energy range 15–500 GeV were selected, and a binned likelihood analysis was performed using two logarithmically spaced energy bins per decade.
+The energy bins with \texttt{TS < 10} are shown as upper limits in figure ~\ref{Wholesed}.

-The size of the source and its position could differ in the GeV energy band, so we conducted at least 50 trials to check the position with the highest TS value.
-We randomly moved the center between RA (\(90.75^\circ - 100.25^\circ\)) and Dec (\(35^\circ - 42^\circ\)) with a width around \(0.4^\circ\) using \texttt{RadialGaussian} spatial model and \texttt{PlSuperExpCutoff}(SupExp) / \texttt{PowerLaw}(PowL) as a spectrum type, to obtain a comparatively high TS for the source.
-Despite these trials, the maximum TS value we got is always less than 8.
+The source size and position could differ at GeV energies, so we conducted at least 50 trials to determine the position with the highest TS value.
+We tested a set of grid positions within RA (\(90.75^\circ - 100.25^\circ\)) and Dec (\(35^\circ - 42^\circ\)) with a width around \(0.4^\circ\) using \texttt{RadialGaussian} spatial model and \texttt{PlSuperExpCutoff}(SupExp) / \texttt{Power Law}(PL) as spectrum type to obtain a comparatively high TS for the source.
+Despite these trials, the maximum TS value we have is always less than 8.
 The upper limits are derived with \texttt{TS\_threshold = 10} and are shown in the figure \ref{Wholesed}.
-As mentioned above, the halo size does not exceeding 1°.
-Since the study is for an extended source of only $0.4^{\circ}$ region, one can consider that there is no absorption by the Fermi-LAT background model.
-Hence, the significance of this analysis study may result in the signal above the GeV energy band for the LHAASO J0621+3755 source being suppressed.
+As mentioned above, the halo size does not exceed 1°.
+Since the study is limited to a source region of only $0.4^{\circ}$, one can assume that the Fermi-LAT background model is not absorbed.
+Hence, the significance of this analysis study may result in suppression of the signal above the GeV energy band for the LHAASO J0621+3755 source.